Universal Horror Unleashed: Las Vegas, Nevada

-In January 2023, Universal announced a new "horror experience" called Universal Horror Unleashed, which serves as the anchor tenant of the Vegas Immersive District, a 35-acre expansion of Area15.
+In January 2023, Universal announced a new "horror experience" called Universal Horror Unleashed, which serves as the anchor tenant of the Vegas Immersive District, a 35-acre expansion of Area15, in Las Vegas, Nevada.
 Unlike Universal's seasonal Halloween Horror Nights events, it is a permanent and year-round fixture, occupying a 110,000 ft2 space.
 On March 8, 2023, NBCUniversal's theme park division Universal Parks & Resorts changed their name to Universal Destinations & Experiences.

 Construction began in October 2023, with the walls erected by December 18, 2023.
 The attraction consists of four haunted houses based on The Exorcist: Believer (Note: The intellectual property rights are owned by Blumhouse Productions), The Texas Chain Saw Massacre (Note: The intellectual property rights are owned by Vortex Inc.), "Universal Monsters", and "Scarecrow: The Reaping".
 On February 10, 2025, Area15 announced their Vegas Immersive District is 60% pre-leased, including Universal Horror Unleashed.
 On February 19, 2025, Universal announced the attraction would open on August 14, 2025.
 The attraction includes "Jack's Alley", a bar and entertainment center themed to Jack the Clown.
 A week before its opening it was announced that haunted house composers Midnight Syndicate had created an original score for the attraction.

-On September 29, 2025, it was announced that a new immersive holiday experience entitled Krampus and Kin are coming to Universal Horror Unleashed from November 15, 2025 to January 3, 2026 at Area15 in Las Vegas.
+On September 29, 2025, it was announced that Universal Horror Unleashed hosted a holiday experience called Krampus and Kin from November 15, 2025 to January 3, 2026.
+On March 31, 2026, it was announced that Universal Horror Unleashed hosted an Easter-themed experience called Feaster Grievings from April 1 to May 3, 2026.
+In June 2026, Del Wynegar, assistant director of entertainment for Universal Horror Unleashed, announced that the attraction would have original characters tied to Las Vegas.